Inflammation – An inflammatory issue

-What is inflammation?
-And why is it increasingly viewed as one of the biggest threats to our health – with numerous studies demonstrating the connection between inflammation and serious ailments like obesity and heart disease?
+But inflammation has a more sinister side, increasingly being viewed as the single biggest culprit behind most modern day illnesses.
+In fact, numerous studies demonstrate the connection between inflammation and serious ailments like obesity and heart disease.

-However, there are many markers that indicate early signs of chronic inflammation, such as:
+There are many markers of chronic inflammation such as:

 - Frequent headaches